FerEspinosa/ABC9/README.md

 - Every word correspond to a level (it is posible for a word to be present in more than one level).
 When the player accumulate 5 correct answers, he/she levels up.

-- If the user makes a mistake, he/she loses one of three stars (attemps), and the game draws another card (set of image, and correct and incorrect syllables).
+- If the user makes a mistake, he/she loses one of three stars (attempts), and the game draws another card (set of image, and correct and incorrect syllables).

 - In the end, when the player makes 3 mistakes, the score is shown.
 And he/she can restart the game.